Gemini Planet Imager

-WHAT: GPI will provide diffraction limited images between 0.9 and 2.4 microns.
+The GPI consortium built an advanced adaptive optics system using silicon microchip deformable mirrors to remove atmospheric turbulence, and coronagraphic masks to block the diffracted light from the parent star, allowing exoplanets to be observed directly.
+GPI provides diffraction limited images between 0.9 and 2.4 microns.
 Bright natural guide stars (I<9.5 mag) are required for optimal performance of the GPI adaptive optics system.
 The system will be able to see objects ten million times fainter than their parent star at separations of 0.2-1 arcsecond in a 1-2 hour exposure.
-The science instrument will provide spectroscopy of any object observed.
-This allows us to detect warm planets (up to one billion years in age) through their infrared light.
+That means that the science instrument is able to provide spectroscopy of any object observed and detect warm planets (up to one billion years in age) through their infrared light.
 We can also measure the polarization of light to see faint disks of dust from other solar systems’ comet and asteroid belts.

-SO WHAT:GPI will produce the first comprehensive survey of giant exoplanets in the region where giant planets exist in our solar system - from 5 to 40 astronomical units radius.
-Dozens of these exoplanets will be bright enough for high signal-to-noise ratio spectroscopy, moving our studies of extrasolar planets into the realm of detailed astrophysics.
+GPI produced the first comprehensive survey of giant exoplanets in the region where giant planets exist in our solar system – within 5 to 40 astronomical units from the Sun.
+Dozens of these exoplanets have been bright enough for high signal-to-noise ratio spectroscopy, moving our studies of extrasolar planets into the realm of detailed astrophysics.

 Below you can see all GPI observations taken for the GPI Exoplanet Survey squished into a 30 second montage.